Career Development

 Dread going to work lately?
 Feeling run down?
 Can’t help but think your job is going nowhere?
 These are all signs that you may be ready to move on to a new stage of your career.

-If you’re still not sure, below we review 10 signs you might be ready for a career change, and if you feel that even a few of them resonate with you, it may be time to start thinking about what you want to do next.
+If you’re still not sure, below we review 10 signs you're ready for a career change, and if you feel that even a few of them resonate with you, it might be time to start thinking about your next career endeavour.

 #1.
 You have zero motivation

-Are you frequently late?
+Are you frequently logging on late?
 If so, do you care about the repercussions?
-Do you find yourself becoming bored or disinterested as soon as you sit down at your desk?
+Do you find yourself becoming bored or disinterested as soon as it's time to get started on your to do list?
 Are you constantly watching the clock?

 #2.
 You're always ill

-Stress takes its toll on the body and if you’re constantly run down it could be your body’s way of telling you that you need to slow down and re-evaluate.
+If you’re constantly run down, or often not feeling like yourself, it could be your body’s way of telling you that you need to slow down and re-evaluate.

-Either way, you’ll thank yourself in the long run.
+Either way, you’ll thank yourself in the long run, as your health always comes first.

 #3.
 You're already looking elsewhere

-If you’re already thinking about your next move, then you’re unlikely to be focused on doing a good job at work, which ultimately has a negative impact on both you and your employer.
+If you’re already thinking about your next move, then you’re unlikely to be completely focused on the work you're producing in your role right now, which leaves room for silly mistakes and errors.
+This, in turn, could have a negative impact on you and your reputation as an employee, as well as your manager and employer.

 #4.
 You spend too much time at work